Skip to main content

 cordon listener add

 Add a new PostgreSQL listener.
-With no flags, launches an interactive wizard that prompts for name, port, upstream address, username, secret source, and source-specific fields.
+With no flags, launches an interactive wizard that prompts for name, port, upstream address, client TLS mode, username, secret source, and source-specific fields.

 cordon listener add